-- Some patients may attempt to divert their tablets by slight of hand.
-Try to ensure they do not handle the tablets. - Some patients may attempt to spit out and reclaim the tablets.
+- Some patients may attempt to divert their tablets by slight of hand - Some patients may attempt to spit out and reclaim the tablets.
 Observation for the first two to three minutes should reduce this risk. - It is not normally possible to talk whilst the tablets are dissolving!

-As long as the patient is in full view and on their own in the private area, , and the above procedures are followed, the risk of diversion is minimized.
+As long as the patient is in full view and on their own in the private area, and the above procedures are followed, the risk of diversion is minimized.